If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 IP ratings explained

-While not relating to water, we should mention that the first numeral you see after ‘IP’ relates to protection against dust, with ‘0’ being no protection and ‘6’ given to devices with no ingress of particles.
+While not relating to water, we should mention that the first numeral you see after ‘IP’ refers to protection against dust, with ‘0’ being no protection and ‘6’ given to devices with no ingress of particles.

 You’ll often see smartwatches and wearables on the upper limits of these, but, for the sake of completeness, here are some rough descriptions for each IP water rating: